corbt/pypeline/README.md

 * Transforming data with maps, filters and reductions
 * Stopping you from losing or overwriting your data (unless you explicitly ask it to)

-It's also super easy to export a dataset from Pypeline to Pandas for further analysis.
+It's also easy to export a dataset from Pypeline to Pandas for further analysis.

 Links